Andy Sturgeon: Career

 He has been included in lists of the United Kingdom's top ten garden designers by The Sunday Times and House & Garden magazine.
-He has won numerous awards at the RHS Chelsea Flower Show, including six gold medals and a best in show award.
+He has won numerous awards at the RHS Chelsea Flower Show, including nine gold medals and three best in show awards.
+His Roof Terrace Gardens at Battersea Power Station won the Grand Award in both the 2023 BALI Awards and 2024 Society of Garden Design Awards.
 In 2011, Sturgeon was made a Fellow of the UK Society of Garden Designers.

 His commissions include large country estates, public spaces and rooftop gardens throughout the United Kingdom.
 He has worked on projects in Asia, Russia, Europe and the Middle East.
 Some examples of his works include a show garden that he designed for South Korea's first garden festival - the Suncheon Bay Garden Expo, a garden for Great Ormond Street Hospital and a rooftop garden for Axtell House in Soho.

-In 2013, Sturgeon launched Garden Design Asia, a landscape and garden design service to meet the needs of wealthy private clients in Asia.
-The company was formed with Jim Fogarty, Ronnie Tan and Stephen Caffyn, and combines the design styles and influences of British, Australian and Asian gardens.

 He is a published author, journalist and broadcaster and a commentator in the international garden design sector.
 He presents the BBC's annual coverage of the RHS Chelsea Flower Show.

 He has published several books including Planted, Potted on indoor plants, and most recently Big Plans, Small Gardens.